 The registered veterinary nurse (RVN) title is used by our nurses who have undergone extensive training and education.
 Once they’ve passed their final nursing exams, all nurses are entered onto the VN register and are regulated by the Royal College of Veterinary Surgeons (RCVS).
 They follow the Code of Professional Conduct for Veterinary Nurses, which includes requirements to undertake continuing professional development (CPD) to keep their skills up to date.

-At Oak Barn Vets, we are extremely proud of our veterinary nurses dedicated to supporting our clients and their pets.
+At Oak Barn Vets, we are extremely proud of our veterinary nurses dedicated to supporting our clients and their pets in Guilford.

 To meet our exceptional nursing team, click here.